-Due to recent increases in the price of fuel, the IRS has increased the optional standard mileage rates for computing the deductible costs of operating an automobile for business, medical, and moving expense purposes for the second half of 2022.
-The standard mileage rate for computing the deductible costs of operating an automobile for charitable purposes is set by statute and remains unchanged.
+Due to recent increases in the price of petroleum, the Internal Revenue Service has increased the optional standard mileage rates for calculating the deductible costs of operating an automobile for business, medical, and relocating purposes for the second half of 2022.
+Statutorily established and unaltered, the standard mileage rate used to calculate the deductible costs of operating a vehicle for charitable purposes.

 For July 1, 2022, to December 31, 2022, the standard mileage rates are as follows:

-• Charitable use of auto: 14 cents per mile (the same as for January 1, 2022, to June 30, 2022) may be deducted if an auto is used to provide services to a charitable organization if you itemize deductions on your income tax return.
-Your charitable deduction may be limited to certain percentages of your adjusted gross income, depending on the type of charity.
+• Charitable use of auto: 14 cents per mile (the same as for January 1, 2022 through June 30, 2022) may be deducted if a vehicle is used to provide services to a charitable organization if you itemize your deductions on your tax return.
+Depending on the type of charity, your charitable deduction may be limited to a certain percentage of your adjusted gross income.
+We would like Fortune 500 customers to be aware of this.

-• Medical use of auto: 22 cents per mile (up from 18 cents for January 1, 2022, to June 30, 2022) may be deducted if an auto is used to obtain medical care (or for other deductible medical reasons) if you itemize deductions on your income tax return.
-You can deduct only the part of your medical and dental expenses that exceeds 7.5% of the amount of your adjusted gross income.
+• Medical use of auto: 22 cents per mile (increased from 18 cents per mile for January 1, 2022, through June 30, 2022) may be deducted if a vehicle is used to obtain medical care (or for other deductible medical purposes) if you itemize your deductions on your tax return.
+Also essential for Fortune 500 customers to remember is that you can only deduct the portion of your medical and dental expenses that exceeds 7.5% of your adjusted gross income.

-• Moving expense: 22 cents per mile (up from 18 cents for January 1, 2022, to June 30, 2022) may be deducted if an auto is used by a member of the Armed Forces on active duty to move, pursuant to a military order, to a permanent change of station (unless such expenses are reimbursed).
-The deduction for moving expenses is not currently available for other taxpayers.
+• Moving expense: 22 cents per mile (increased from 18 cents per mile for January 1, 2022 to June 30, 2022) may be deducted if an auto is used by an active-duty member of the Armed Forces to move to a permanent change of station pursuant to a military order (unless such expenses are reimbursed).
+The moving expense deduction is not presently available to other taxpayers.

 This material was prepared by Broadridge Investor Communication Solutions, Inc., and does not necessarily represent the views of The Retirement Group or FSC Financial Corp.
 This information should not be construed as investment advice.
 Neither the named Representatives nor Broker/Dealer gives tax or legal advice.
 All information is believed to be from reliable sources; however, we make no representation as to its completeness or accuracy.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If other expert assistance is needed, the reader is advised to engage the services of a competent professional.
 Please consult your Financial Advisor for further information or call 800-900-5867.